 Intraductal papillomas are most common in women over 40 and usually develop naturally as the breast ages and changes.

 Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple), which are surrounded by glandular, fibrous and fatty tissue.
 Sometimes a wart-like lump develops in one or more of the ducts.
 It’s usually close to the nipple, but can sometimes be found elsewhere in the breast.

 You may feel a small lump or notice a discharge of clear or bloodstained fluid from the nipple.
 Generally intraductal papillomas aren’t painful but some women can have discomfort or pain around the area.

 Intraductal papillomas can occur in both breasts at the same time.

 Intraductal papillomas generally don’t increase the risk of developing breast cancer.

-However, when an intraductal papilloma contains atypical cells (abnormal but not cancerous), this has been shown to slightly increase the risk of developing breast cancer in the future.
-Some people have multiple intraductal papillomas and they also have a slightly higher risk of developing breast cancer.
+However, when an intraductal papilloma contains atypical cells (cells which are abnormal but not cancer), this has been shown to slightly increase the risk of developing breast cancer in the future.
+Some people who have multiple intraductal papillomas may also have a slightly higher risk of developing breast cancer.